keboola/data-app-review-generator/README.md

 - Trip Advisor

 The app assumes the use of an APIFY crawler to create the data
+For Google Reviews, Google Maps Reviews Scraper actor is used
+For Trip Advisor reviews, Trip Advisor Reviews Scraper actor is used

 Requirements:
 - The input json includes pairs or dictionaries with "review" and "response" keys